Evaluating the impact of AI on homelab efficiency

 Design for replaceability.
 Keep model inputs and outputs versioned.
 Use small, interpretable models for high-risk decisions.
 Keep automation logic in code, not GUIs, so you can audit and migrate.
 Practical steps:

-• Tag model artifacts and store them with metadata.
+• Tag model artefacts and store them with metadata.

 • Keep playbooks modular so you can swap providers or tools.